 Today’s Consumers Want Authenticity, Not An Advertising Scheme

-Editor’s note: This is part two of a two part article, in part one we covered: How Advertisers Are Selling The American Dream In 2019
+Editor’s note: This is part two of a two part article, in part one we covered: How Advertisers Are Selling the American Dream [Video]

 The American Dream most essentially defined by self-determination